isomerpages/edb-ostln/_grants-and-initiatives/STDP Thematic Grant Call.md

 </p>
 <p></p>
 <p>1.&nbsp;&nbsp;&nbsp;&nbsp; This call is open to public research entities
-in Singapore, including Institutes of Higher Learning (IHLs), public sector agencies and Research Institutes (RIs).
+in Singapore, including Institutions of Higher Learning (IHLs), public sector agencies and Research Institutes (RIs).
 The main Researcher or Principle Investigator (PI) shall hold a full-time appointment in an eligible R&amp;D organisation.</p>
 <p></p>